 Winter (First Friday) Summer (Every Friday) afternoon at the Sister Mary Alice Murphy Center for Hope, a team of 14 volunteer bike mechanics provides a free repair-and-maintenance clinic.
 The service is available to registered guests of the Murphy Center.

 Our mission is to ensure that the individuals we serve have bikes that are safe, reliable and well-maintained; and, as a result of that, that they can get where they need to be.
-The bike program is an important part of a broader continuum of services — at Homeless Gear and the Murphy Center — that helps people survive, move forward and (ultimately) escape homelessness.
+The bike program is an important part of a broader continuum of services — at Homeward Alliance and the Murphy Center — that helps people survive, move forward and (ultimately) escape homelessness.

 Benefits of the Program